Cherry Almond Pie

 - Remove the pie crust from the freezer and the cherry mixture from the refrigerator.
 Transfer the cherries into the pie crust.
 Cut the butter into small pieces and dot the butter on top of the pie filling.

-- Allow the crust to rest at least 4 hours, preferably overnight, before serving.
+- Allow the pie to rest for at least 4 hours, preferably overnight, before serving.

 July is my favourite month of the year, mainly because of cherries!!!! this pie looks wonderful, such a classic, and your photos are gorgeous!